MLopesSousa/role-framework/README.md

 ```

 #### To enable the validation on API calls, the following steps should be done.
-Add the **entity** propertie in the service that shoud be protected by the validation.
+Add the **entity** property in the service that should be protected by the validation.

 ### **`service.js`**
 ```javascript